jdmendoza6/laravel-todo-api-project-1747907605/README.md

 ## AWS Deployment

-This project is configured for deployment to AWS using:
+This project is configured for deployment to AWS ap-southeast-1 (Singapore) region using:
 - Amazon ECR (Elastic Container Registry) for storing Docker images
 - Amazon ECS (Elastic Container Service) for running containers
 - Application Load Balancer for routing traffic